 Not Just for Fitness

-Recreational exercisers, athletes and at-risk patients can all use the answer to the question "What is recovery heart rate?" to their benefit.
-At it's most serious, it can alert a physician to potential heart problems, but for less serious concerns, it can simply let someone know if their fitness level is improving.
-If you have any questions or if heart disease runs in your family, you should of course alert your doctor and not just rely on this test, but for anyone, it's another useful tool in helping to achieve an all-around healthy lifestyle.
+Recreational exercisers, athletes and at-risk patients can all utilize recovery heart rate to their benefit.
+At its most serious, it can alert a physician to potential heart problems, but for less serious concerns, it can simply let someone know if their fitness level is improving.
+If you have any questions or if heart disease runs in your family, you should consult with your doctor and not just rely on this test, but for anyone, it's another useful tool in helping to achieve an all-around healthy lifestyle.